Heart failure with preserved ejection fraction: Diastolic dysfunction

 It may be misguided to classify the volume-overloaded heart as having diastolic dysfunction if it is behaving in a stiff and non-compliant manner.
 The term diastolic dysfunction should not be applied to the dilated heart.
 Dilated ("remodeled") hearts have increased volume relative to the amount of diastolic pressure, and therefore have increased (not decreased) distensibility.
-The term diastolic dysfunction is sometimes erroneously applied in this circumstance, when increased fluid volume retention causes the heart to be over-filled (High output cardiac failure).
+The term diastolic dysfunction is sometimes erroneously applied in this circumstance, when increased fluid volume retention causes the heart to be over-filled (high output cardiac failure).

 Although the term diastolic heart failure is often used when there are signs and symptoms of heart failure with normal left ventricular systolic function, this is not always appropriate.
 Diastolic function is determined by the relative end diastolic volume in relation to end diastolic pressure, and is therefore independent of left ventricular systolic function.
 A leftward shift of the end-diastolic pressure-volume relationship (i.e. decreased left ventricular distensibility) can occur both in those with normal and those with decreased left ventricular systolic function.
 Likewise, heart failure may occur in those with dilated left ventricular and normal systolic function.
 This is often seen in valvular heart disease and high-output heart failure.
 Neither of these situations constitutes a diastolic heart failure.

-Stiffening of the left ventricle contributes heart failure with preserved ejection fraction, a condition that can be prevented with exercise.
+Stiffening of the left ventricle contributes to heart failure with preserved ejection fraction, a condition that can be prevented by four exercise sessions/week or more (more than casual exercise) throughout adulthood.